ozgurhepsag/racfadm/README.md

 Clone using Git on a workstation
 --------------------------------
 The repositories files need to be uploaded to an OMVS directory.
-Then proceed as if the Clone occured under OMVS using Git.
+Then proceed as if the Clone occurred under OMVS using Git.

 Clone using Git under OMVS
 --------------------------